Mirror Descent Under Generalized Smoothness: The Gain of Algorithmic Adaptivity

-We provide a detailed elaboration on the examples in~\cref{sec:examples}, which are widely encountered in practice.
+Beyond the example function in~\eqref{eq:1n}, we additional examples that are widely encountered in practice.
 The unnormalized softmax logits, aka the logistic kernel function in~\eqref{eq:logistic-kernel}, frequently appear in machine learning~\citep{bishop2006pattern}, deep learning~\citep{goodfellow2016deep}, statistics~\citep{keener2010theoretical,wainwright2019high}, and statistical mechanics~\citep{landau2013statistical}.
 Similarly, the logistic regression function in~\eqref{eq:logistic-regression} is a fundamental building block in the ML community.